For a follow up of this post, see Real-time machine learning: challenges and solutions (2022).

-Few American Internet companies have attempted online learning, and even among these companies, online learning is used for simple models such as logistic regression.
-My impression from both talking directly to Chinese companies and talking with people who have worked with companies in both countries is that online learning is more common in China, and Chinese engineers are more eager to make the jump.
+Few American Internet companies have attempted continual learning, and even among these companies, continual learning is used for simple models such as logistic regression.
+My impression from both talking directly to Chinese companies and talking with people who have worked with companies in both countries is that continual learning is more common in China, and Chinese engineers are more eager to make the jump.
 You can see some of the conversations here and here.

 Machine learning is going real-time, whether you’re ready or not.
-While the majority of companies are still debating whether there’s value in online inference and online learning, some of those who do it correctly have already seen returns on investment, and their real-time algorithms might be a major contributing factor that helps them stay ahead of their competitors.
+While the majority of companies are still debating whether there’s value in online inference and continual learning, some of those who do it correctly have already seen returns on investment, and their real-time algorithms might be a major contributing factor that helps them stay ahead of their competitors.

 I have a lot more thoughts on real-time machine learning but this post is already long.
 If you’re interested in chatting about this, get in touch!

 This post is a synthesis of many conversations with the following wonderful engineers and academics.
 I’d like to thank Robert Metzger, Neil Lawrence, Savin Goyal, Zhenzhong Xu, Ville Tuulos, Dat Tran, Han Xiao, Hien Luu, Ledio Ago, Peter Skomoroch, Piero Molino, Daniel Yao, Jason Sleight, Becket Qin, Tien Le, Abraham Starosta, Will Deaderick, Caleb Kaiser, Miguel Ramos.